-The correct format of the ICR field in the TSS Portal is explained in detail in the section Completion of consignment (header) level information for Full Frontier Declarations (all journeys) below.
+The correct format of the ICR field in the TSS Portal is explained in detail in the Completion of consignment (header) level information for Full Frontier Declarations (all journeys) section of this guide.
 Contact the TSS Contact Centre if you require assistance with your ICR.